YottaDB/YDBDoc/ProgrammersGuide/commands.rst

 STP_GCOL_NOSORT:value
 ~~~~~~~~~~~~~~~~~~~~~~

-VIEW "STP_GCOL_NOSORT":1 signals future garbage collections to happen without sorting the strings in the stringpool.
-VIEW "STP_GCOL_NOSORT":0 signals future garbage collections to happen with sorting.
+VIEW "STP_GCOL_NOSORT":1 instructs subsequent garbage collections to not sort the locations of strings in the stringpool.
+VIEW "STP_GCOL_NOSORT":0 instructs subsequent garbage collections to sort strings.
+Sorting maintains the relative order of string locations in the string pool.

 Sorted garbage collections are the default.
-Avoiding sorting could improve garbage collection runtimes but could also result in increased memory needs depending on the application.
-Note that avoiding sorting could not only increase the steady-state stringpool memory usage, but could spike the stringpool memory usage to double the steady-state for a short period of time during the garbage collection.
+Not sorting aims to speed up applications by reducing the time spent on garbage collection, potentially at the cost of a significant increase in memory use, not just steady-state stringpool memory usage, but also stringpool usage during garbage collection.
+You should determine empirically whether or not sorting gives your application better performance.
+Note that since the setting is done at the level of an individual process, if your application has processes with different workloads, the setting may differ for each workload.

+Since not sorting does not maintain the order of strings in the stringpool, building a long string one byte at a time is a pathological case where not sorting can result in worse performance.
+As discussed at `Strong performance slowdown when using VIEW "STP_GCOL_NOSORT":1 <https://gitlab.com/YottaDB/DB/YDB/-/work_items/1226#note_3301046929>`_, when not sorting, it is better to build a long string by concatenating longer sub-strings instead of appending one byte at a time.
+If an application needs to build a long string one byte at a time, consider turning sorting on during the build, and turning it off afterwards.

-The env var `ydb_stp_gcol_nosort <../AdminOpsGuide/basicops.html#ydb-stp-gcol-nosort-env-var>`_ provides an alternative way to choose sorted or unsorted garbage collections.
+The env var `ydb_stp_gcol_nosort <../AdminOpsGuide/basicops.html#ydb-stp-gcol-nosort-env-var>`_ provides a way to choose sorted or unsorted garbage collections at process startup.

 ~~~~~~~~~~~~~~~~~~~~~~
 TRACE:value:<expr>